data-preservation-programs/singularity/docs/en/cli-reference/storage/create/s3/chinamobile.md

 OPTIONS:
-   --access-key-id value           AWS Access Key ID. [$ACCESS_KEY_ID] --acl value                     Canned ACL used when creating buckets and storing or copying objects. [$ACL] --endpoint value                Endpoint for China Mobile Ecloud Elastic Object Storage (EOS) API. [$ENDPOINT] --env-auth                      Get AWS credentials from runtime (environment variables or EC2/ECS meta data if no env vars). (default: false) [$ENV_AUTH]
+   --access-key-id value           AWS Access Key ID. [$ACCESS_KEY_ID] --acl value                     Canned ACL used when creating buckets and storing or copying objects. [$ACL] --endpoint value                Endpoint for S3 API. [$ENDPOINT] --env-auth                      Get AWS credentials from runtime (environment variables or EC2/ECS meta data if no env vars). (default: false) [$ENV_AUTH]
-   --help, -h                      show help --location-constraint value     Location constraint - must match endpoint. [$LOCATION_CONSTRAINT] --secret-access-key value       AWS Secret Access Key (password). [$SECRET_ACCESS_KEY] --server-side-encryption value  The server-side encryption algorithm used when storing this object in S3. [$SERVER_SIDE_ENCRYPTION]
+   --help, -h                      show help --location-constraint value     Location constraint - must be set to match the Region. [$LOCATION_CONSTRAINT] --secret-access-key value       AWS Secret Access Key (password). [$SECRET_ACCESS_KEY] --server-side-encryption value  The server-side encryption algorithm used when storing this object in S3. [$SERVER_SIDE_ENCRYPTION]
-   --storage-class value           The storage class to use when storing new objects in ChinaMobile. [$STORAGE_CLASS]
+   --storage-class value           The storage class to use when storing new objects in S3. [$STORAGE_CLASS]

    Advanced